-+ Mbox v4 exposes a defect in the ATI/AMD device drivers in OS X 10.10.
-For best performance with Mbox v4 when using an AMD GPU, use OS X 10.11 or newer.
-There are no known issues with Nvidia GPUs.
+- + For best performance if using an AMD GPU, use OS X 10.11 or newer.
+There are no known issues with Nvidia GPUs. - + eGPUs provide no advantage when used with Mbox and should not be used.

 To Install Mbox:

 - Step 1.
 Download and unzip the latest installer from the link on the previous page. - Step 2.
 Assure no Mbox-related applications are running (e.g. applications like Launcher, Daemon, or Remote), then launch the installer.
 Read and accept the legal and installation notes, then continue. - Step 3.
 At the Media Path pane of the installer, choose where the Mbox folder will be placed, as well as what to do if an Mbox folder already exists.
 For a default installation, leaving the options untouched will place the Mbox folder at the root of the System (boot) drive of the computer.